Public Ledger for Sensitive Data: Security Model

 In this section we describe the \emph{end to end} privacy of the protocol testing its robustness in scenarios where the File Keeper itself tries to read the content of the encrypted data stored on the ledger.
 The security of the protocol will again be proven in terms of chosen-plaintext indistinguishability, but there is a distinction between two scenarios.

-In the first one the security will be proven using the standard Decisional Bilinear Diffie Hellman Assumption, but the File Keeper is assumed to be not malicious and that it takes over the role after shards initialization.
-That is the protocol is initialized and then the relevant information is passed to the File Keeper that subsequently fulfills its role following the protocol (but trying to decrypt the files).
+In the first one the security will be proven using the standard Decisional Bilinear Diffie Hellman Assumption, but we assume that the File Keeper is not malicious and that it takes over the role after shards initialization.
+That is the protocol is initialized and then the relevant information is passed to the File Keeper that subsequently fulfils its role following the protocol (but trying to decrypt the files).

 In the second scenario the File Keeper independently sets up the masking shards and freely interacts with the users, but in this case an interactive assumption (Interactive Decisional Diffie-Hellman or IDDH) defined in~\ref{IDDH} is necessary to prove the security.